 custom_label_0 – Custom labels are ways to segment bids (read below for our recommendations)

 If some of these attributes are empty, your products can get disapproved on Google Shopping altogether.
 A good example of this is missing GTINs, which as of May 2016 can result in disapprovals when other merchants are selling the same products you are selling.
-By the way, if you are missing a GTIN, we have an automated GTIN finder!

 It is vital to include all relevant attributes in your Google Shopping feed for increased relevancy.
 Read this post for more tips about important Google Shopping Attributes you should include.